NikoIina/test-assignment-Program-Technologies/README.md

-# Test assignment for Program Technologies
+# Test assignment for Programming Technologies

 Program to calculate cumulative interest paid on a loan in specified period of time.